Motivation for success is essential to achieving any goal or outcome. You may have the vehicle, the destination and the route map.

 1) Set goals and subgoals which are realistic for you.

-You need to believe your goals are achievable.
-Goals and strategies need to be well paced to fit your commitments, time and resources.
-If your goals are set too far beyond what is reasonably achievable or believable for you, motivation quickly falls away.
+It is important to believe your goals are achievable.
+Goals and strategies need to be well paced to fit your commitments, your time and your resources.
+Motivation quickly falls away when your goals are set too far beyond what you believe you can reasonably achieve.

 Weight loss is a popular example.
-Imagine expecting to lose 3 kilograms a week.
+Imagine expecting to lose 3 kilograms a week over a sustained period of time.
 This is not a realistically achievable goal for most people.

 Now notice how different it feels to set a goal of dropping 2 kilograms a month.
-A ‘do-able” goal sets your motivation up for success because at every level it feels achievable and has built in rewards as you make progress.
+A ‘do-able” goal engages your motivation for success.
+At every level it feels achievable.
+Rewards are built in as you make progress.

-2) Evidence of satisfactory progress is a powerful and essential motivating reward for your efforts.
+2) Evidence of satisfactory progress is a powerful reward.
+This sense of reward is essential to maintain your efforts.

 “Do-able” goals mean you are more likely to be on target when you measure your progress.
 It is disheartening and hugely demotivating when you cannot see progress.
-Using the weight loss example, when the scales show you what you want to see, the feeling of success is a powerful reward that provides the motivation and inspiration to continue those efforts.
+When you fall way short of your target.
+When you feel you have ‘failed’ in some way.
+Using the weight loss example, when the scales show you what you want to see, the feelings of success and achievement are a powerful reward.
+This reward boosts the motivation and inspiration to continue those efforts.

 3) Be clear and specific about your reasons for putting effort into your particular goal.

-The more important something is to us – the higher ‘value’ we put on it – then the more our motivation is turbo charged to make it happen.
+The more important something is to us – the higher ‘value’ we put on it – then the greater potential for unstoppable motivation.
+When something is extremely important to us we engage the turbo charged motivation of “I must have this.”

 ‘Intrinsic’ motivation is more powerful than ‘extrinsic’ motivation.
-This means the goals you set need to be relevant, meaningful and important to you, rather than for example choosing goals to suit other people.
+Intrinsic motivation means the goals you set are relevant, meaningful and important to you.
+You are pursuing some goal because it is what you truly want for yourself.
+The goal is something you deeply value.

 5) Identify what motivates you and what demotivates you.

 Aim to set up goals and strategies that maximize your motivators and minimize your de-motivators.
-For example, setting a goal to be at the gym every morning at 6am is likely to set you up for failure if you are not a morning person.
-If you buy gym memberships you don’t use, or have to reluctantly force yourself to go, then consider a different activity to get your body moving and build fitness.
+For example, setting a goal to be at the gym every morning at 6am is courting failure if you are not a morning person!
+Simply changing the timing may help you to stay motivated.
+Do you buy gym memberships you don’t use?
+Do you make excuses or have to reluctantly force yourself to go?
+If so, then consider a different activity to get your body moving and build fitness.
 If you thrive on variety then build this into your plan.

 6) Frame your goals in the positive.

-When you frame your goals in terms of what you want – for example to be fitter, have more energy, or to enjoy an overseas holiday – the motivation to stay on track is positively reinforced and remains strong.
-This ‘moving towards what you want’ motivation harnesses the phenomenal power of desire and keeps the focus on the pleasures you intend to experience.
+When you frame your goals in terms of what you want, the motivation to stay on track is positively reinforced.
+Your motivation tends to get even stronger as you come closer to your goal.
+Examples are to feel fit and healthy, or to enjoy a specific overseas holiday, or to save a deposit for a home.
+This ‘moving towards what you want’ motivation harnesses the phenomenal power of desire.
+It keeps the focus on the pleasures you intend to experience.

 7) Utilise the mighty power of imagination.

-Imagine reaching your goal with all the sensory detail you can bring to it – as if you are already living it.
-In particular feel the wonderful feelings you will feel when you’ve reached your goal or realised your dreams.
-Many successful people start their day visualising and imagining that they already have the success they desire.
+Imagine reaching your goal with all the sensory detail you can bring to it.
+Bring it alive as if you are already living it.
+In particular, feel the wonderful feelings you will feel when you’ve reached your goal or realised your dreams.
+Many successful people start their day using the extraordinary power of visualising what they want.
+They imagine themselves already enjoying the success or outcomes they desire.

-Good feelings are powerful positive re-inforcers that keep motivation strong.
+Good feelings are powerful positive re-inforcers.
+They keep motivation fired up.
 As you plan your goals and strategies, keep in mind how you can build in opportunities for ‘feel good experiences’ along the way.
-You may also like to read another post on motivation here.
+If you would like tor read more about motivation go here.